TraGicCode/tragiccode-azure_key_vault/README.md

 * Puppet Agent 6.0.0 or later.
 * Azure Subscription with one or more vaults already created and loaded with secrets.
+* Puppet Server with appropriate permissions
-* Puppet Server running on a machine with Managed Service Identity ( MSI ) and assigned the appropriate permissions to pull secrets from the vault.
+  * (recommended) running on a machine with Managed Service Identity ( MSI ) and assigned the appropriate permissions to pull secrets from the vault.
 To learn more or get help with this please visit https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/tutorial-windows-vm-access-nonaad
+  * or if your Puppet server is not running in Azure, this module can also use Service Principal authentication

 ## How it works